stackpulse/playbooks/linux/diagnostics/README.md

 [![Import to StackPulse](../../images/open_in_stackpulse.svg)](https://app.stackpulse.io/playbook/create#https://github.com/stackpulse/playbooks/blob/master/local-diagnostics/playbook.yaml)

 This playbook queries utilization of CPU, memory and storage for a given host and sends the output to Slack recipients of choice.
-It then sends that output to Slack recipients of your choice as a snippet.

 ## Your benefits